eliserivas/run_analysis/CodeBook.md

 ## Files

-*'features_info.txt': Shows information about the variables used on the feature vector.
+* features_info.txt: shows info about the variables in each feature vector
-*'features.txt': List of all features.
+* features.txt: list of all features
-*'activity_labels.txt': Links the class labels with their activity name.
+* activity_labels.txt: links class labels with activity name
-*'X_train.txt': Training data for the features *'y_train.txt': Training activity labels *'X_test.txt': Test data for the features *'y_test.txt': Test activity labels
+* X_train: training data for the features
+* X_test: test data for the features
+* y_train: training activity labels associated with X_train
+* y_test: training activity labels associated with X_test
-* 'subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+* subject_train: each row is the subject who performed the activity noted in y_train, ranged 1-30
-* 'subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
-Its range is from 1 to 30.
+* subject_test: each row is the subject who performed the activitty noted in y_test, ranged 1-30

+Train and test data is partitioned 70/30

 ### Final Data Derived
 * data_m_std